swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 We'll break this down just a little bit:

-The `#!/bin/bash` doesn't do anything by itself, but it's a special marker sometimes called a "hash-bang" (though it goes by other names) that indicates to the shell that this file contains a bash shell script.
+The `#!/bin/bash` doesn't do anything by itself, but it's a special marker sometimes called a "hash-bang" (though it goes by other names, such as "shebang") that indicates to the shell that this file contains a bash shell script.

 The `$1` is how we do command-line arguments.
 When we run the script like (don't actually try it just yet):